 In a large non-stick saucepan or wok, heat 1/4 cup of canola/vegetable oil.
 Add sliced onions and fry on low-heat till translucent for about 7 – 10 minutes.
 Add ½ tsp of crushed garlic and fry for a few seconds.

-Add tomatoes, salt, turmeric and red chili powder.
+Add tomatoes, green chilies, salt, turmeric and red chili powder.
 Stir on medium-heat till well-mixed and the tomatoes soften.
 Cover the wok and let it simmer on medium-low heat for 5 minutes.

 When the tomatoes release some water, add eggplant.
 Dial heat to very low, cover and let it steam for 10 minutes.